Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 pantheon floorThe new way to visit the Rome Pantheon means you will go around the edges.
 The center is off-limits.

-You will enter on one side and then walk around the sides of the Rome Pantheon.
+You enter on one side and then are free to walk around the sides of the Rome Pantheon.

 The center is off limits (which means you get to really see and admire the beautiful floor, which is the original floor from Ancient Rome!)